Employee Theft: Why do employees steal?

 Advise employees of the effects of stealing.
 When profits are down, employees do not receive raises or bonuses.
 If an employee understands that his or her job can be affected by another employee’s theft, that employee will be more willing to come forward and report when others are stealing.

 Conduct inventory more than just once a month.
-Keeping a close watch on the products in a restaurant can help employers notice when certain items are missing.
+Keeping a close watch on the products in a restaurant can help employers notice when certain items are missing or perhaps given for free.

 The work environment matters.
 An efficient and positive work culture will prove to be a motivation for the right employees and a deterrent for dishonest people.
 The work culture begins with management and owners.
 A cavalier attitude toward rules and regulations by management will soon be reflected in the attitude of employees.
 Every employee — regardless of position — should be held accountable for his or her actions.

 Improve the handling of money.
 Employers should separate accounting tasks and procedures.
 Additionally, employers should limit who has access to the cash register or safe.
 Employers should also rotate positions of employees that handle the books and records as a means of checks and balances.
-All too often an employee who has handled the cash for years will know the loopholes in the system and can siphon small amounts.
+All too often, an employee who has handled the cash for years will know the loopholes in the system and can siphon small amounts.
 Recently, a 10-year employee was convicted of stealing more than $250,000 from her employer over a seven-year period.
 The amount was accumulated by simply making returns to the employee’s credit card in amounts under $50.
-It wasn’t until she was out ill and another employee discovered the thefts.
+It wasn’t until she was out ill and another employee was doing her job that the thefts were discovered.

 Purchase new computer programs.
 Employers can install an integrated computer system that tracks purchasing, inventory, receiving and point-of-sale activities.
 In restaurants, there should also be a computerized system for food servers to input their orders that also allows a manager or supervisor to check what items a food server has charged to a customer’s bill at any time.
 This could reduce the rate of “freebies” that a server provides to friends and family who come into the restaurant to dine.